-- Different tax issues may arise for different forms of financing - Issues: - Equity or debt? - Structure for delivery of equity to financier? - Decisions depends on context - Generally, best to start with simple but easily adaptable structure
+- Different tax issues arise depending on form of financing:

+- Equity or debt?

+- How to deliver equity to financier?

+- Decisions depends on context

+- Generally, best to start with a simple but easily adaptable structure

 Initial Corporate Structuring - Tax Considerations - "CCPC" status